GMAT Score for Michigan Ross School of Business

 TTP PRO TIP:

-If you are in an underrepresented group, aim for a GMAT score that at least meets the Ross average of 720.
+If you’re in an underrepresented group, aim for a GMAT score that at least meets the Ross average of 720.

-However your applicant profile stacks up next to the University of Michigan MBA profile, the GMAT can be a powerful tool for showing admissions that you have what it takes to excel in a rigorous top 10 MBA program.
+No matter how your applicant profile stacks up next to the University of Michigan’s Ross MBA profile, the GMAT can be a powerful tool for showing admissions that you have what it takes to excel in a rigorous top 10 MBA program.

 Below are some key points to keep in mind when setting your GMAT score goal for Michigan Ross.